Fade2D Documentation pages v2.16.8

 ) const

-Returns whether the edge in triangle pT which is opposite to the ith vertex is a constraint edge.
+This method checks whether the edge opposite to the ith vertex in the triangle pT is a constraint edge.

 ◆ load() [1/2]